meeeaCH/Crypto-portfolio-tracker-web-based-dapp./README.md

 # Crypto-portfolio-tracker-web-based-dapp.

+## About
-This is a simple Dapp for tracking your crypto portfolio.
-Made using Moralis API.
+This is a simple dApp for tracking your crypto portfolio, it was made as part of a BSc thesis in 2022.
+It can show the yet to be listed cryptos.
+(Not listed on CoinMarketCap or CoinGecko) Made using Moralis API.